Average NZ Salaries by Age 2025 - Where Do You Stand?

 Generally, picking an average role in a high-growth industry (such as software engineering) will lead to far higher income and net worth than picking a high-growth role in a slow-growth industry.
 However, if you have the ability or freedom, try to choose industries that align with your skill sets and interests and are also in a high-paying industry.

-4. Compare yourself to you yesterday, not to other Kiwis today.
+4. Compare yourself to you yesterday, not to other New Zealanders today.

 We're all on vastly different journeys, and up to a certain point, it doesn't make sense to compare yourself to other New Zealanders continually.